Sharing with you the top things to do in Peniscola, Spain on a weekend trip for families with small kids.

 #2 fell asleep though right after eating lunch.
 So, it was only #1 who had so much fun playing in the parks.

-He also enjoyed looking at the fishes, birds, and a turtle that we encountered in the river while walking in between parks.
+He also enjoyed looking at the fishes, birds, and turtles that we encountered in the river while walking in between parks.

 1. Make sure to bring water with you, so you can constantly give a sip to your kids.
 Peniscola is warmer than Barcelona (we took out our jerseys most of the time).